Dexamethasone Sodium Phosphate Solution for injection

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 Special care may be needed.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 They need to know if you have any of these conditions:

-Do not take this medicine with any of the following medications:
+Do not take this medication with any of the following:

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

 Wear a medical ID bracelet or chain.
-Carry a card that describes your disease and details of your medicine and dosage times.
+Carry a card that describes your condition.
+List the medications and doses you take on the card.

-If you are going to need surgery or other procedures, tell your doctor or health care professional that you have taken this medicine within the last 12 months.
+If you are going to need surgery or other procedure, tell your care team that you are using this medication.

 Cookies são usados neste site.
-Para recusar ou saber mais, visite nosso cookies page.
+Para recusar ou saber mais, visite nosso página de cookies.